twonoise/simple.c/README.md

 at `.bashrc`, but, unhappily, bash aliases are not used by `Run...` dialog of XFCE or LXQt, and non-bash aliases are not exist.

+> Please, report if you know how to fix bugs or leaks.

 LICENSE
 =======